gcrnet/gcrnet.github.io/_howto/setupglobusconnect.md

 If you are a Windows user, click `Download Globus for Windows` otherwise click on `show me other supported operating systems.`
 ![Imgur](https://i.imgur.com/NX27fiG.png)
 * Sometimes Windows defender stops the user from downloading as it doesn’t recognize the application.
-* If your system encounters any problem as such, click on `more info.`
+* If your system encounters any problem as such, click on `More info.`
 ![Imgur](https://i.imgur.com/6kaWjIs.png)
 * Click on `Run anyway`.
 The system starts downloading the application.
 ![Imgur](https://i.imgur.com/KwgefTd.png)